 If there’s a family history of speech or language disorders, your child may be at higher risk for speech delay.

 If you notice signs of speech delay in your child, don’t panic.
 Every child develops differently, but early intervention can be beneficial.
-Try speech delay activities at home, like reading and singing, or seek professional speech delay therapy near you.
+Try some activities at home, like reading and singing, or seek professional speech delay therapy near you.

 Create a language-rich environment and celebrate progress.
 For Malaysian parents seeking resources, GogoKids offers a comprehensive directory of special needs schools and therapy services.
 Click HERE to visit our website to find support options tailored to your child’s needs.